Kaipatiki Public Arts Trust

 We believe that public art enhances urban design, humanises development and provides significant benefits to residents, businesses and the wider community

-Public Art in Glenfield
+Public Art in Birkenhead

 Art Speaker Series

-KPAT hosts an annual event to showcase an art speaker and report to the community on its activities.
+KPAT hosts this event to showcase an art speaker and report to the community on its activities.
+Our guest speakers have been inspiring and shared their stories with us.

-To register on our invitation list for these events please email info@kpat.org.nz
+To register on our invitation list for these events, please email info@kpat.org.nz

 Click here for more on our Art Speaker Series.